 Rankings are generated using these parameters, ensuring a fair, transparent, and national-level comparison of student performance.

-The Institute can be registered by the Institute Admin of the Institute by providing the institute information and their contact details.
+The Institute can be registered by its admin by providing their contact details and relevant information about the institute.

 The Institute Admin or the School Admin can register the School for the Maths Genius 2026.

-If a registered teacher, principal, or academic head leaves the school or institution before the Competition period, the Institute Admin or School Admin must update the user information on the platform.
+If a registered teacher, principal, or academic head leaves the school or institution before the competition period, the Institute Admin or School Admin must update the user information (with the new teacher, principal, or academic head) on the I am Samarth app.

 If the academic session changes after registration, the school or institute must ensure that all student grade information is updated accurately.

-After successful sign-up on I am Samarth, the user will receive their login credentials on their registered email and mobile (SMS).
-Please save your username and password, as these will be required to log in to the platform during the competition.
+After successful sign-up on I am Samarth app, the user will receive their login credentials on their registered email and mobile (SMS).
+Please save your username and password, as these will be required to log in to the I am Samarth app during the competition.

-Yes.
-Once the payment for the competition is completed, a confirmation message and/or email will be sent to the registered mobile number and email ID.
-This confirms that the payment has been received and that the student is eligible to participate in the competition when it begins.
+Yes, once the payment for the competition is completed successfully, a confirmation email will be sent to the registered email ID.
+This confirms that the payment has been received and that the student is eligible to participate in the competition.

 Updates will be sent to your registered mobile number and email address.
 If you do not receive them, please check your spam or junk folder.
 If the issue persists, contact the support team for assistance.